Montreal-Quakers/website/_pages/qc.md

 [Contact us](/contact) for details, or contact the worship group directly via email at [quebec@montreal.quaker.ca](mailto:quebec@montreal.quaker.ca){: rel="noopener" target="_blank"} or via [Facebook](https://www.facebook.com/QuakersQuebecCanada/){: rel="noopener" target="_blank"}.

 ## On Zoom
-Meetings on Mondays at 7 p.m. in French on Zoom in 2024:
+Meetings on Mondays at 7 p.m. in French on Zoom in 2025:

-16 January
+20 January
-20 February
+17 February
-19 March
+17 March
-16 April
+21 April
-20 May
+19 May
-17 June
+16 June
-15 July
+21 July
-19 August
+18 August
-16 September
+15 September
-21 October
+20 October
-18 November
+17 November
-16 Décember
+15 December

 [Request the link](mailto:quebec@montreal.quaker.ca) if you're not already on the Quebec City Worship Group's mailing list.